Veterinary Specialty Centre of Newfoundland & Labrador 709-221-7838

 Sedation & Anesthesia

-Looking for surgical consultation in St. John’s, Newfoundland?
+Looking for a surgical consultation in Mount Pearl, Newfoundland?

 Veterinary surgery consultations can be made by asking your primary care veterinarian about submitting a referral.